agranse/Recipes/README.md

 - Copy `.env.example` to `.env` and set a password in the new file.
 This will be your database password for local development.
 - Copy `src/main/resources/application-local.yml.example` to `src/main/resources/application-local.yml`.
 Set the database conneciton password to the same value used in the previous step.

+## First Run
+Create the database by running `docker compose up` from the project root folder.
+Once the database has been created, you can run it from docker compose or docker desktop.

 ## Running
 In your IDE run configuration, set the Spring profile to `local`